 Procedure for the Amendment of the EUR Frequency Management Manual

-Principles and procedures for the amendment of EUR Documents, as approved by EANPG, are contained in the EANPG Handbook, EUR Doc 001.
-Accordingly, amendments to the EUR Frequency Management Manual which have been approved by the FMG are formally endorsed by EANPG and/or COG.
-Amendments to the EUR Frequency Management Manual shall be effected on the basis of an adequately documented proposal submitted to the FMG of the EANPG.
+Principles and procedures for the amendment of EUR Documents, as approved by EASPG, are contained in the EASPG Handbook, EUR Doc 001.
+Accordingly, amendments to the EUR Frequency Management Manual which have been approved by the FMG are formally endorsed by EASPG and/or PCG.
+Amendments to the EUR Frequency Management Manual shall be effected on the basis of an adequately documented proposal submitted to the FMG of the EASPG.
 Such proposals should include draft new text clearly identifying additions, modifications and deletions of existing text.

 The latest edition of this Manual, including endorsed amendments, will be promulgated to FMG members by the ICAO Regional Office and access will be provided at the ICAO Website.